jackvik/yourfootballteam/README.md

 # Adidas Football Team

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Project Description

+In this project, first run npm install to install the dependencies and then run npm start.
+Same can be refered below also.
+This repository is configured to be deployed to heroku.
+In this project, there are two pages, Home and MyTeam.
+On Home Page, user will get the dropdown of available teams and on selecting one country, available players will be populated and player can be added to create our team.
+On the same page, the selected players will be displayed which on Saving will be stored in local storage.MyTeam page will display data from localstorage is there is any available.
 ## Available Scripts

 In the project directory, you can run: